webgme/webgme-dss/README.md

 ![repository](images/repository.PNG "The history log of a project with all details exposed")

 Simulate the Modelica models using the stable open source tools [JModelica.org](https://jmodelica.org/) and/or [OpenModelica](https://openmodelica.org/).
-As the simulation progress on the server the output is transmitted to the end-user via websockets.
+As the simulation progresses on the server the output is transmitted to the end-user via websockets.
 ![simulation_feedback](images/simulation_feedback.PNG "Instance simulation feedback from the server")

 For each simulation the simulation artifacts are stored inside the model repository together with